Picture of Stori Smith

 Sources of Hope

 The Convention on International Trade in Endangered Species (CITES) decided to grant the species protection in 2019.
-This major victory will restrict international trade and help prevent the sale of poached giraffe parts.
-However, international governments still need to acknowledge giraffes as an endangered species.
+This major victory will hopefully restrict international trade and help prevent the sale of poached giraffe parts.
+However, national governments still need to acknowledge the giraffe as an endangered species.
 Once they do, their wildlife agencies can contribute funding to conservation and double down on domestic giraffe part trading.
 The United States is a powerful participant in wildlife markets and has so far proved indecisive on adding giraffes to its Endangered Species List.

 Do your part to support giraffes!
 Learn more about SAFE Worldwide’s anti-poaching efforts and spread the word.